akalaric/akalaric/README.md

 ### Hi there 👋

-<h3 align="left">I'm passionate about delving into the realms of computer vision, data science, and embedded systems.
+<h3 align="left">I'm passionate about delving into the realms of computer vision, and embedded systems.
 These fields fascinate me with their potential to uncover insights, develop cutting-edge technology, and create meaningful impact.</h3>

-- 💬 Ask me about **computer vision, cloud computing**

 <p align="left">
 </p>